Guide: How to make yours espresso better

 Problem → Solution

-Sour coffee → Increase ratio, grind finer, or raise the temperature.
+Sour coffee → Increase the ratio, grind finer or raise the temperature.

-Bitter coffee → Decrease ratio, grind coarser, or lower the temperature.
+Bitter coffee → Reduce the ratio, grind coarser or lower the temperature.

-Thin and watery coffee → Decrease ratio or increase dose.
+Thin and watery coffee → Reduce ratio or increase dose.

-Espresso brewing is a balance between the variables.
-Start by adjusting dose, grind size, and ratio before experimenting with brew time, temperature, and pressure.
+Espresso brewing is a balance of variables.
+Start by adjusting dose, grinding degree and ratio before experimenting with brewing time, temperature and pressure.

-With a little practice, you will be able to brew a perfect cup of espresso that is balanced, full-bodied, and tailored to your taste.
+With a little practice, you will be able to brew a perfect cup espresso which is balanced, full-bodied and tailored to your taste.
 Good luck, and remember to always have fun while brewing!